Sombor: Demographics

 According to the last official census done in 2011, the city of Sombor has 85,903 inhabitants.

 Ethnic groups

 Settlements with Serb ethnic majority (as of 2002) are: Sombor, Aleksa Šantić, Gakovo, Kljajićevo, Kolut, Rastina, Riđica, Stanišić, Stapar, and Čonoplja.
 Settlements with Croat/Šokac ethnic majority (as of 2002) are: Bački Breg and Bački Monoštor.
 Settlements with Hungarian ethnic majority (in 2002) are: Bezdan, Doroslovo, and Telečka.
 Ethnically mixed settlement with relative Hungarian majority is Svetozar Miletić.

 The ethnic composition of the city:

 Culture

 Sombor is famous for its greenery, cultural life and beautiful 18th and 19th century center.
-The most important cultural institutions are the National Theater, the Regional Museum, the Modern Art Gallery, the Milan Konjović Art Gallery, the Teacher's College, the Serbian Reading House, and the Grammar School.
-Teacher's College, founded in 1778, is the oldest college in Serbia and the region.
+The most important cultural institutions are the National Theater, the Sombor City Museum, the Modern Art Gallery, the Milan Konjović Art Gallery, the Teacher's College (Preparandija), the Serbian Reading House, and the Sombor Gymnasium.
+Teacher's College (Preparandija) founded in 1778, is the oldest college in Serbia and the region.

-Sombor's rich history includes the oldest institution for higher education in Serbian.
-The town is also home of numerous minority organisations, including the Hungarian Pocket Theater Berta Ferenc, the Croatian Society Vladimir Nazor, the Jewish Municipality and several other smaller organisations including German and Romani clubs.

 There are two monasteries in this city: